 My husband and I went on the trip of a lifetime to the Greek Isles when he and two of his best friends turned forty years old.
 Mykonos was on our itinerary.

 White crisp fabrics billowed and hung were everywhere.
-Gorgeous exotic floral arrangements made the hotel lobby smell deliciously fragrant.
-Their stunning pool was surrounded by intimate areas of white mattresses, wooden seats, and colorful lights, beckoning us to visit.
+Gorgeous exotic floral arrangements made the hotel lobby smelled deliciously fragrant.
+The stunning pool was surrounded by intimate areas of white mattresses, wooden seats, and colorful lights, beckoning us to visit.

-The Hotel Belvedere also included an American buffet breakfast, AC, satellite LCD TV, cordless phone, WIFI, mini-bar, and Korres bath cosmetics.
-Guests also had access to a 24 hour gym, music & movies library, safe boxes, and concierge services.
+The Hotel Belvedere also included an American buffet-style breakfast, AC, satellite LCD TV, a cordless phone, Wi-Fi, mini-bar, and Korres bath cosmetics.
+Guests also had access to a 24-hour gym, music & movies library, safe boxes, and concierge services.
 It was a great choice.

 Discovering Downtown Mykonos

 We had a perfect view of the sunset, which Mykonos is famous for.
 The restaurant served us an enormous marble iced tray seafood delights such as grilled shrimp and fresh lobster.
 Fresh vegetables accompanied the seafood.

 Later we enjoyed Lychee Mojitos with friends at the outdoor bar at Hotel Belvedere.
 All’s well that ends well.

 After breakfast, we all gathered at the pool, listened to the iPod, and enjoyed a day of relaxation and fantastic scenery.
-We met about 20 people from around the world at the pool.
+We met about 20 people from around the world hanging out at the pool.

-Pretty Pleased with Hotel Belvedere
+Pleased with Hotel Belvedere

 At the bar, several people tried to tag along with us to go back to the hotel (we later learned that the Hotel Belvedere is one of the best places to stay and they like to tag along and try to use the amenities at the hotel).

 The next day, our British and Australian friends were going to Super Paradise, the gay and nude beach that is the center of partying on Mykonos.
 I wanted to go so badly but was outvoted by the people I was traveling with.

 Exploring the Island

-At Nammos, I had the Crab Tartare and it was perfection.
-Everything was nearly perfect except for the fact we were cramped very tightly at the table and the restaurant stays packed.
+At Nammos, I had the Crab Tartare and it was sheer perfection in every bite.
+Everything at our lunch was nearly perfect except for the fact we were cramped very tightly at the table and the restaurant stays packed.

 After a disco power nap, we were ready for another night out on the town.
-I think the reason I loved Mykonos so much is because this is totally not the typical thing I do when I am at home in the states.
+I think the reason I loved Mykonos so much is that this is totally not the typical thing I do when I am at home in the states.

 Mykonos is Mesmerizing

 Strolling through the twisty narrow streets of cobblestone is like getting lost in a maze.
-White washed houses are as far as you can see interwoven with a few trendy boutiques and stray cats.
+Whitewashed houses are as far as you can see interwoven with a few trendy boutiques and stray cats.